feedhenry/feedhenry.github.io/hero-ups.md

 ## Prerequisites ##

-You shoould have a locally installed version of OpenShift, or access to an OpsnShift cluster.
-If you don't have either, you can set up your own OpenShift local cluster by reading this [document](<insert-openshift-hero-link>)
+You should have a locally installed version of OpenShift, or access to an OpenShift cluster.
+If you don't have either, you can set up your own OpenShift local cluster by reading this [document](<insert-openshift-hero-link>).

 ## Bringing up your cluster ##

 Bring up your cluster with:
 `oc cluster up --public-hostname=127.0.0.1 --host-data-dir=$HOME/os/data-dir --host-config-dir=$HOME/os/config-dir`

 ![oc-cluster-up][oc-cluster-up]

-## Log into yoru cluster ##
+## Log into your cluster ##

 Log into your cluster via `oc login`